BetonQuest/BetonQuest/docs/Documentation/Frequently-Asked-Questions.md

 If not, feel free to ask us in the
 [Discord :fontawesome-brands-discord:](https://discordapp.com/invite/rK6mfHq)

-## Random daily quests

-Starting the random quest must be blocked with a special tag.
-If there is no such tag, the conversation option should appear.
-Create a few quests, each of them started with single `folder` action (they **must** be started by single action!).
-Now add those actions to another `folder` action and make it `random:1`.
-At the end of every quest add `delay` which will reset the special blocking tag.
-Now add that `folder` action to the conversation option.
-When the player chooses it he will start one random quest, and the conversation option will become available after defined in `delay` objective time after completing the quest.

 ## The same random daily quest for every player

 To do this use something called "[Schedules](Advanced/Schedules.md)".